 - A minimum of three years of responsible leadership experience in management or supervisory positions.

 - Specialized training in managing human resources, preferred.

 Physical Demands of a Manager Job

 These physical demands are representative of the physical requirements necessary for an employee to successfully perform the essential functions of the manager's job.
 Reasonable accommodation can be made to enable people with disabilities to perform the described essential functions of the manager's job.

 While performing the responsibilities of the manager's job, the employee is required to talk and hear.
 The employee is often required to sit and use his or her hands and fingers, to handle or feel.

-The employee is occasionally required to stand, walk, reach with arms and hands, climb or balance, and to stoop, kneel, crouch or crawl.
+The employee is occasionally required to stand, walk, reach with arms and hands, climb or balance, and stoop, kneel, crouch, or crawl.
 Vision abilities required for this job include close vision.